dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 The code is stored in a VBA module and shown here.
 This code does two things:

-initializes the dialog box by assigning the current region’s address to the RefEdit
+initializes the dialog box by assigning the current region's address to the RefEdit

 control and displays the UserForm.